neuefische/web-exercises/sessions/react-state/emoji-checker/README.md

 - Most importantly, you need to import a built-in React function you'll be using during this challenge.
 - You need to make sure to declare a state variable.
-- Write a `handleClick` function that updates the state variable according to which emoji button was clicked.
-  - Hint: `event.target.textContent` (use `code + event.target.textContent` to append the new emoji)
+- Use the existing `handleClick` functions to update the state variable.

 ## Notes